Ironikus/wp-webhooks/readme.txt

 Our free premium extensions for [WP Webhooks Pro](https://ironikus.com/downloads/wp-webhooks-pro/?utm_source=wordpress&utm_medium=description&utm_campaign=WP%20Webhooks%20Pro)

-* Woocommerce integration: This extension allows you to do certain Woocommerce action on your website
+* [Woocommerce integration](https://ironikus.com/downloads/woocommerce-integration/): This extension allows you to do certain Woocommerce action on your website
+* [Email Integration](https://ironikus.com/downloads/wp-webhooks-emails/): Send emails from your WordPress website using webhook actions
-* Create Blog Post Via Email: Yes, it will allow you to create WordPress posts via Email
+* [Create Blog Post Via Email](https://ironikus.com/downloads/wpwh-pro-send-blog-post-by-email/): Yes, it will allow you to create WordPress posts via Email
-* Execute PHP Code: It is as massive as it sounds.
+* [Execute PHP Code](https://ironikus.com/downloads/execute-php-code/): It is as massive as it sounds.
 It allows you to run php scripts through webhooks on your WordPress site
-* Remote File Control: Manage your local files on the server via webhooks.
+* [Remote File Control](https://ironikus.com/downloads/remote-file-control/): Manage your local files on the server via webhooks.
 You can also create new local files from a given URL
-* Manage Media Files: Create WordPress attachments from local or remote files, delete them and much more
+* [Manage Media Files](https://ironikus.com/downloads/manage-media-files/): Create WordPress attachments from local or remote files, delete them and much more
-* Code Trigger: This is a next-level extension.
+* [Code Trigger](https://ironikus.com/downloads/code-trigger/): This is a next-level extension.
 You can run code through a webhook everytime WordPress get's called.

 = Questions? =